etcasketera/LLAutoLibrary/README.md

-# LLLibrary
+# LLAutoLibrary
-LLLibrary is an automated personal knowledge-graph system designed for researchers.
+LLAutoLibrary is an automated personal knowledge-graph system designed for researchers.
 It transforms raw, unstructured documents into a structured, interconnected "Digital Garden" or wiki.
-By leveraging local LLMs and vector databases, LLLibrary automatically extracts core concepts from your documents and links them together, allowing for efficient discovery and high-fidelity information retrieval.
+By leveraging local LLMs and vector databases, LLAutoLibrary automatically extracts core concepts from your documents and links them together, allowing for efficient discovery and high-fidelity information retrieval.

 Inspired by Andrej Karpathy's vision of personal AI operating systems and the potential of LLMs as a reasoning layer over structured data, this project aims to bridge the gap between static document storage and dynamic knowledge management.

 ## The Vision
-The goal of LLLibrary is to move beyond simple folder structures.
+The goal of LLAutoLibrary is to move beyond simple folder structures.
 In a professional or organizational setting, this system allows an LLM to sit atop a massive knowledge graph, enabling it to generate insights, summaries, and reports based on the explicit relationships between data points rather than just raw text chunks.

 ## Technology Stack
 This project is built with a focus on local privacy, high performance, and modern web standards: